We may receive compensation when you click on links to products from our partners.

 Before we go on, let’s check out an example of a video resume.

 If you are familiar with the 30-second elevator speech, then you know that a video resume can help you pitch your best skills and experience.
 A video resume gives you the flexibility to demonstrate your technical skills in both a verbal and a non-verbal manner.
 You can demonstrate your sales skills, speak to accomplishments and give a demonstration of the “best you.”

 6. Shows Your Sense Of Technology

 A video resume reflects that you are a technologically savvy person, who has a knack for current trends.
-Employers give preferences to candidates who understand, embrace and are aware of leading-edge practices in technology.
+Employers give preferences to candidates who understand, embrace, and are aware of leading-edge practices in technology.
 This is more challenging to portray via a paper resume.

 7. Simple And Easy To Do

 Creating a video resume does not require a team of people.
 It is a simple and hassle-free process.
-There are quite a few choices in video editing tools that can help you create your resume the way you want.
+There are quite a few choices in video editing tools that can help you create

 8. Video Resumes are Unique